YCAMInterlab/GRPContractForm/GRPContractForm_English_ver2.md

-##Division Ⅲ ATTRIBUTION OF RIGHTS
+##Ⅲ ATTRIBUTION OF RIGHTS

 ####Article 10 (Attribution of Rights Relating to Development Results)

 10.1 General Provision about Development Results

-The attribution of all rights including the intellectual property rights (hereinafter used to refer to any rights already owned or to obtain or apply for registration of such rights, and hereinafter refferd to as the "IP Rights") such as copyright (including the rights specified in articles 27, 28 and other articles of the Japanese Copyright Act; the same apply hereinafter), patent rights, utility model rights, design rights, trademarks(except the ownership specified in Article 10.5 of development results as part of the Work defined in Article 3 (including software, hardware, images, movies, plans, drawings, documents, data, techniques, know-how and other results of development; hereinafter "Development Results") shall be handled as follows:
+The attribution of all rights including the intellectual property rights (hereinafter used to refer to any rights already owned or to obtain or apply for registration of such rights, and hereinafter referred to as the "IP Rights") such as copyright (including the rights specified in articles 27, 28 and other articles of the Japanese Copyright Act; the same apply hereinafter), patent rights, utility model rights, design rights, trademarks(except the ownership specified in Article 10.5 of Development Results as part of the Work defined in Article 3 (including software, hardware, images, movies, plans, drawings, documents, data, techniques, know-how and other results of development; hereinafter "Development Results") shall be handled as follows:

 a) The Host and the Collaborator shall share IP Rights of the Development Results.